Erikas-Ramanauskas/Milestone-Project-4/README.md

 ![Screenshot of colors](readme_images/color_list.png)

-* As a final project for code institutre i wanted to chalange my self to try different color pallete from other project i did.
+* As a final project for code institutre I wanted to chalange my self to try different color pallete from other project I did.
 (Each one of them was aimed with different colors).
-Personaly I enjoy purple color so by playing around and read about colors I decides it would be best choice for shoe website.
+Personaly I enjoy purple color so by playing around and read about colors I decided it would be best choice for shoe website.

 * As quick google search says: "Purple combines the calm stability of blue and the fierce energy of red"